safriaduo/heroes-of-hecanos/docs/infrastructure/TERRAFORM.md

 with the remote state provider configuration and the bucket itself, go ahead and create this manually in the UI.
 Give it a _globally unique_ name, and leave all other settings at the default values.

+Notes: use only us-east-1 as region.
+I tried Singapore, but there were some issues.

 ## Initializing Terraform for your AWS account